As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 How to Make Money Teaching English Online

-PalFish is a China-based ESL platform that connects young learners (ages 3-12) with native-speaking English teachers from the US, UK, Australia, or NZ.
+PalFish is a China-based ESL platform that connects young learners (ages 3-12) with native-speaking English teachers from the US, UK, Australia, and NZ.
 With this company, you’ll earn between $14-$22/hour, with payments being sent out once per month (between the 1st and the 7th) and going through Payoneer.
 So, if you don’t already have a free Payoneer account, you’ll need to set one up to get paid.

 Getting Started on the Platform

 Once you’ve gotten your app installed, it’s time to start booking classes!
-PalFish has two types of lessons that they offer; the freetalk course, where you basically just have a conversation with your student, and the official kid’s course (OKC,) which has set slides that you teach throughout the span of your session.
+PalFish has two types of lessons that they offer; the free talk course, where you basically just have a conversation with your student and the official kid’s course (OKC,) which has set slides that you teach throughout the span of your session.
 Since they’re based in Beijing, peak hours are usually early AM EST time, and then more of the days/nights on the weekends.
 They ask that you open up at least seven slots during their peak hours to continue teaching the official course, but you can open as many as you’d like.

-If you’re a native English speaker with experience in working with children, you’ll be able to teach the freetalk lessons without any issues.
+If you’re a native English speaker with experience in working with children, you’ll be able to teach free talk lessons without any issues.
 However, in order to teach the OKC, you do need to possess some form of teaching certificate, such as either a TESOL or TEFL.
 If you don’t have one, don’t panic!
 You can find them online at (seriously) affordable prices.
 The International Open Academy often runs 90% off sales on their certs, which means you can earn your TESOL for less than $20!
-Now, that certificate may not fly if you try and teach at a brick-and-mortar school, but it’s perfect acceptable for most online learning platforms, including PalFish.
+Now, that certificate may not fly if you try and teach at a brick-and-mortar school, but it’s perfectly acceptable for most online learning platforms, including PalFish.

 What You’ll Need

-Unlike most of the online ESL platforms, PalFish is operated on a mobile-only basis.
-So, you’ll need to use your phone, or an iPod or iPad, etc. Obviously this also means that the app works fine with wiFi, but you’ll still want to make sure you’ve got solid enough internet that your calls won’t be dropping left and right.
+Unlike most online ESL platforms, PalFish is operated on a mobile-only basis.
+So, you’ll need to use your phone, an iPod, or iPad, etc. Obviously, this also means that the app works fine with WiFi, but you’ll still want to make sure you’ve got solid enough internet that your calls won’t be dropping left and right.
 The company also requires that you wear a blue shirt for teaching.
 It doesn’t matter what shade of blue, as long as it’s blue and appears professional (t-shirts are fine, just nothing too revealing, etc.).
 And finally, you’ll need to print out a copy of the PalFish logo and hang it up in the background of your teaching space.
 Considering you’re going to be teaching off of your mobile, keep in mind that you’ll also want some way of propping your phone up in place, and being able to control its balance as you navigate from slide to slide.
 This can be accomplished with a small tripod or stand like this one for your phone.

 What They Pay